Smart Green: Your Garden on the Palm of the Hand

 These applications emerge as technological antidotes that operate in three critical dimensions:

-• Accelerated Botanical Education: Instant identification and contextual learning.
+• Accelerated botanical education: Instant identification and contextual learning.

 • Ecological prevention: Early warnings for pests and diseases.